named-data/mini-ndn/README.md

 ### Documentation

-Please refer to http://minindn.memphis.edu/ or [docs/index.rst](docs/index.rst) for installation, usage, and other documentation.
+Please refer to http://minindn.memphis.edu/ for installation, usage, and other documentation.
-The documentation can be built using:
+The documentation can also be built locally using:

     ./docs/build.sh